Ranking every player to wear No.9 for Arsenal in the Premier League

 The injury kept the Brazilian-born Croatia international sidelined for 12 months, and he ultimately failed to recapture the form which had made him such an exciting goalscorer.

-Being able to hit the ball extremely hard with your left foot and being generally quite fun gets you into fourth on this list.
+Being able to hit the ball extremely hard with your left foot and being generally quite fun gets you into fifth on this list.

 Thirty-one goals from two-and-a-half seasons spent mainly operating from the flank is not to be sniffed at, either.

-More of a midfielder rather than a traditional No.9, Merson wore the shirt for two seasons between 1995-97.
+More of a midfielder rather than a traditional No.9, Merson wore the shirt for two seasons between 1995 and 1997.

-In a recent article for ESPN, author Nick Hornby wrote of the collective shock when Arsene Wenger decided it was time to move Merson on in 1997.
+In an article for ESPN, author Nick Hornby wrote of the collective shock when Wenger decided it was time to move Merson on in 1997.